zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

 - `build_dqn`: It builds the DQN model in Keras.

-- `replay_buffer`: The replay buffer is a class that holds all the experiences a DQN has seen, and samples from it randomly to train the DQN.
+- `replay_buffer`: The replay buffer is a class that holds all the experiences a DQN has seen and samples from it randomly to train the DQN.
 It takes care of managing the stored experiences and sampling them on demand.

 - `agent`: Implements a standard DDDQN agent